-All students beginning study on the programme participate in a series of Welcome Week activities, which involve introductions to the programme and specific inductions in the use of the online learning environment.
-These events also include opportunities for social interaction, and scheduled small group and individual meetings with advisors.
+All students beginning study on the programme will participate in a series of Welcome Week activities, including introductions to the programme, inductions in the use of the online learning environment and the use of the School's practical spaces and technical facilities.
+These events also include opportunities for social interaction and scheduled small group and individual meetings with personal advisers.

-Each student's academic progress and personal welfare is monitored by an adviser in each School with whom regular meetings are scheduled.
-Advisors are the designated members of staff with whom students can raise issues and problems, and from whom they can seek advice and guidance.

-All teaching staff hold regular drop-in hours in which students are actively encouraged to discuss their work and their progress.
+Each student's academic progress and personal welfare is monitored by an advisor, with whom regular meetings are scheduled.
+All teaching staff will hold regular drop-in hours in which students are actively encouraged to discuss their work and their progress.